-This degree can be completed face-to-face.
+This degree can be completed through a mix of face-to-face, hybrid and online classes.
+Several of the courses are offered in an 8-week term, rather than a 16-week term.
 The program is designed to take two years to complete and is comprised of the following suggested pathway or course of study.